Skip to main content

 A structural difference worth flagging.

-- Awakened Academy: self-paced, with twice-monthly live group Satsang & Business Q&A calls, plus 1-on-1 sessions with both founders.
+• Awakened Academy: self-paced, with twice-monthly live group Satsang & Business Q&A calls, plus 1-on-1 sessions with founder Michael Mackintosh.

 If your life is unpredictable (full-time job, parenting, frequent travel), AA's self-paced model is significantly easier to fit.
 If you need the cohort momentum and immersive experiential structure to make the work stick, CTI's format is a genuine differentiator.
 Neither is universally better.